wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 Then everywhere in the code we are calling those variables, modify the code so instead of passing just `SIZE` we pass `options.SIZE`.

-For example

 ```js
 // draw the small face back on, but scaled up
 const width = face.width * options.SCALE;
 const height = face.height * options.SCALE;
 ```

-Now let's go back to the `face.html` and make some controls.
+Go back to the `face.html` and make some controls.

-Let's give ourselves an input of type "range", with a minimnum value of 0.3 and a max of 3 and the step will be 0.1.
+Give ourselves an input of type "range", with a minimum value of 0.3 and a max of 3 and the step will be 0.1.
 Then we need to add a label.

 ```html
 <div class="controls">